Alexander County Christmas Parade is Saturday, December 2

 “We express appreciation to Lisa McLain and Roger Brown for their live commentary and to Chad Ritchie and his wife for the videotaping for the re-broadcast,” Coley stated.

 The parade line-up is shown in the print edition of the Nov.
-29 issue of The Times.
+29 issue of The Times, or click here to view a PDF file of the lineup.